Statistical Methods for Composite Endpoints: Win Ratio and Beyond

 • WR::pwreg(ID, time, status, Z, strata)

-• Understood the statistical and scientific challenges with composite endpoints as well as regulatory guidelines/requirements
+• Identify statistical and regulatory challenges with composite endpoints

-• Got hands-on experience with real data using publicly available R-packages
+• Gain hands-on experience with real data using R packages

 Visit back at https://lmaowisc.github.io/ce/